Fender Jaguar vs Mustang: What’s the Difference?

 Controls

-The Jaguar’s other distinguishing characteristic is its unique pickup switching system.
+The Jaguar’s other distinguishing characteristic is its pickup switching system.
 It features two lead and rhythm circuits with separate controls for each.
 This allows the guitarist to quickly select between two preset tone and volume levels.

 The Mustang, on the other hand, includes a master volume and tone knob.
 As well as two DP3T switches for each pickup.
 However, getting used to the switches may take some time as they are situated above the low E string.